AALAA117/AirBnB_clone_v2/README.md

   <li>All your files will be executed on Ubuntu 20.04 LTS using MySQL 8.0</li>
   <li>All your files should end with a new line</li>
   <li>All your SQL queries should have a comment just before (i.e. syntax above)</li>
+  <li>All your files should start by a comment describing the task</li>

 </ul>